 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
-This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumors.
+This is the first page of Cancer.Net’s Guide to Neuroendocrine Tumors, also referred to as neuroendocrine neoplasms.
 Use the menu to see other pages.
 Think of that menu as a roadmap for this entire guide.

 A tumor begins when the DNA of healthy cells is damaged, causing the cells to change and grow out of control, forming a mass.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body if it is not found early and treated.
 A benign tumor means the tumor can grow but will not spread.
 A benign tumor usually can be removed without it causing much harm.

 About neuroendocrine tumors

-A neuroendocrine tumor (NET) begins in the specialized cells of the body’s neuroendocrine system.
+A neuroendocrine cancer, often referred as a neuroendocrine tumor (NET) or neuroendocrine neoplasm, begins in the specialized cells of the body’s neuroendocrine system.
 These cells have traits of both hormone-producing endocrine cells and nerve cells.
 They are found throughout the body’s organs and help control many of the body’s functions.
 Hormones are chemical substances that are carried through the bloodstream to have a specific effect on the activity of other organs or cells in the body.
 Most NETs take years to develop and grow slowly.
 However, some NETs can be fast-growing.
 See the Grades section to learn more.

 NETs can begin in any part of the body, including:

 Lung.
 The lung is the second most common location of NETs.
 About 30% of NETs occur in the bronchial system, which carries air to the lungs.
 Lung NETs also used to be called carcinoid tumors.
 Learn more about NET of the lung.

 Pancreas.
 Approximately 7% of NETs can develop in the pancreas, a pear-shaped gland located in the abdomen between the stomach and the spine.
 Pancreas NETs used to be called islet cell tumors.
 Learn more about NET of the pancreas.